HenrryHernandez/smart-pump-challenge/client/smart-pump-client/README.md

 ## Running tests

 1. Run the command `npm run test` for the unit tests.
 In the console, you should see the status of the tests.

+# About the testing

+For the server side, I decided to test for every endpoint and different possible scenarios for each.
+We have two routes with two endpoints each:

+### auth route

+- POST - /api/auth/login
+- GET - /api/auth/logout

+### user route

+- GET - /api/user
+- PUT - /api/user